 SUMMARY

 This Document specifies the requirements for establishing a collaborative partnering process.
-The partnering process will assist the CityContractor to develop a collaborative environment so that communication, coordination, and cooperation are the norm, and to encourage resolution of conflicts at the lowest responsible management level.
+The partnering process will assist the City, Contractor and Architect or Engineer to develop a collaborative environment so that communication, coordination, and cooperation are the norm, and to encourage resolution of conflicts at the lowest responsible management level.

 The partnering process is not intended to have any legal significance or to be construed as denoting a legal relationship of agency, partnership, or joint venture between the City and Contractor.

 This specification does not supersede or modify any other provisions of the Contract, nor does it reduce or change the respective rights and duties of the City and Contractor under the Contract, or supersede contractual procedures for the resolution of disputes.

+The “San Francisco Partnering Field Guide” current at the time of bid is available to the project team as a reference.
+This guide provides structure, context and clarity to the partnering process requirements.
+The guide is available at the City’s Partnering Program website www.sfpartnering.com.

 DEFINITIONS

+Refer to the San Francisco Partnering Field Guide Appendix B for a full glossary of terms.

+Alternative Dispute Resolution (ADR): Alternative Dispute Resolution (ADR) is a multi-tiered set of processes used in construction to resolve issues and avoid claims and litigation.
+Ideally, project teams are expected to use all team-controlled methods (direct negotiation, Issue Resolution Ladder (IRL) and other methods of collaborative partnering) to solve all potential project issues.
+However, if a team remains at impasse after elevating through the IRL, they are encouraged to use an ADR process such as Facilitated Issue Resolution (FIR), or if applicable, a Dispute Review Advisor (DRA) or Dispute Review Board (DRB) in an effort to resolve the issue and avoid claims prior to project completion.

-and avoid claims and litigation.
-Ideally, pPartnering Charter ("Charter"): The Charter is the guiding focus for the Project Team.
+Partnering Charter ("Charter"): The charter is the guiding focus for the project team.
 It documents the team’s vision and commitment to work openly and cooperatively together toward mutual success during the life of the project.
 The charter helps to maintain accountability and clarity of agreements made and allows for broader communication of the team’s distinct goals and partnering process.
 The partnering charter includes the following elements:

 Mutual goals

-Partnering maintenance and close-out plan
+Partnering maintenance plan

-Dispute resolution plan with Resolution Ladder
+Dispute resolution plan with Issue Resolution Ladder

 Team commitment statement and signatures

 Collaborative Partnering: A structured and scalable process made up of elements that develop and grow a culture (value system) of trust among the parties of a construction contract.
-Together, the combination of elements including the Partnering Charter, Executive Sponsorship, partnering meetings, an accountability tool for the Project Team (Scorecards), andaFacilitator, if employed, create a collaborative atmosphere on each project.
+Together, the combination of elements, including the partnering charter, executive sponsorship, partnering meetings, accountability tools for the project team (Scorecards), and facilitator, if employed, create a collaborative atmosphere on each project.

-Core Team Partnering: On Level Four or greater construction projects, a core team is identified from those Project Team members who are a part of the project for its duration, including the following (not in order of hierarchy):
+Core Team Partnering: The project team members who are a part of the project for its duration, including the following (not in order of hierarchy):